eray-mutabesha/Wallet-web-application/README.md

   }
 ]

+# note
+the backend side are in a folder called *Server

 # Contributions
 Contributions are welcome!
 If you want to enhance the app or report a bug, please create an issue or submit a pull request.